ropensci/epair/README.md

 ### Overview

 The `epair` package helps you determine what data you want and how to get that data from the EPA API.
 It provides loaded in variables that help you navigate services in the API, and a simple way to query the data.
+A comprehensive tutorial for using `epair` can be found at https://epair.netlify.app/.

 Easily find the endpoint you need.
 ```